Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

     - Their and only their project room
     - Their respective toilettes

+- Handicapped:
+  - Has a wheelchaire
+  - Can not use the staircases but has access to the lift
+  - Moves a bit slower
+  - They are a normal student otherwise

 - Orator ("intervenant" in french):
   - A bit older looking character
   - The orator can access to the following rooms: